SoheylM/paraturbo-cad/README.md

     ROTOR(): Handles the rotor design process, incorporating Herringbone Grooved Journal Bearings (HGJB).
     HELPER(): Provides utility tools to assist in the assembly of the turbocompressor.

+### Running the ParaturboCAD Tool
+To generate gas-bearing supported turbocompressors, follow these steps:

+1. **Navigate to the Main Folder**:
+   - Ensure you are in the directory containing `Turbocompressor_CAD.py`.

+2. **Run the Script**:
+   - Execute the script using Python.
+This will read the `Element_CAD.pickle` file located in the `ELEMENT` subfolder of `paraturbo-cad`.

+   python Turbocompressor_CAD.py

+   - The script takes approximately 7 minutes to generate the complete turbocompressor assembly along with all its subsystems as STEP and STL files.

+### Modifying Designs

+If you wish to explore or generate different designs:

+1. **Use the Downloaded Designs:**:
+    - To use a different design, change the import statement in Turbocompressor_CAD.py to reference the desired .pickle file:

+    Element = DesignTurbocompressor.importpickle('/path/to/your/downloaded/Element_to_CAD.pickle')

+    Replace /path/to/your/downloaded/Element_to_CAD.pickle with the actual path to the downloaded and desired .pickle file.

+2. **Run the Script**:
+   - Execute the script using Python.
+This will read the `Element_CAD.pickle` file located in the `ELEMENT` subfolder of `paraturbo-cad`.

+   python Turbocompressor_CAD.py

 ## License

 This project is licensed under the Apache License 2.0.